rahulvenugopal/BrainHeartModels/index.md

 [Home](/) | [Page 1](/docs/p1) | [Page 2](/docs/p2)

+# Understand multiple Brain Heart Models

-# Welcome to Your Site
+Welcome to the Brain Heart Models documentation.

-Your main content goes here.
-This is the homepage.
+This site contains information about brain-heart interaction models and two-way communication systems.

+## Navigation

+- **[Page 1](/docs/p1)** - Description of what's on page 1
+- **[Page 2](/docs/p2)** - Description of what's on page 2

+## Overview

-Add your introduction, overview, or whatever you want visitors to see first.
+Add your main content here - introduction, overview, or whatever you want visitors to see first on your homepage.